 In a mix, there should be a balance between these two channels.
-Imagine how it would be like if you would keep all the frequencies on the left side?
+Imagine what it would be like if you would keep all the frequencies on the left side.
 Or how would it be if you would keep all the frequencies on the right side?

 It wouldn’t sound right at all!
 First of all, you would hear the entire song in a single speaker.
 Secondly, there wouldn’t be that effect that your ears believe that the sound is coming from multiple directions.
 There are many ways of using the panning effect, which I will list in another article.
 I want to prove to you once more that stereo separation is very important.